Spatial-Web-Foundation/HSML-schema/README.md

-# HSML (Hypergraph Spatial Modeling Language)
+# HSML (Hyperspace Modeling Language)

-This repository contains the formal schema definitions for the Hypergraph Spatial Modeling Language (HSML), a comprehensive ontology for modeling spatial entities,relationships and interactions in the Spatial Web.
+This repository contains the formal schema definitions for the Hyperspace Modeling Language (HSML), a comprehensive ontology for modeling spatial entities,relationships and interactions in the Spatial Web.

 ## Overview